msc4266/service-atomsphere/README.md

 Username | String |  | Optional: If the Identity service is not used, you must set the Atomsphere API username.
 This can be a standard platform credential or an API Token.
 For more info regarding API tokens please refer to: https://help.boomi.com/bundle/integration/page/int-AtomSphere_API_and_Partner_API_authentication.html
 Password | String |  | Optional: If the Identity service is not used, you must set the Atomsphere API password or API token Server Public Certificate |  |  | Specify a URL Server Certificate for server verification.
-Note: Using SSL and a Server Public Certificate is recommended best practice when implementing the SQL service, particularly if the connection between the SQL database and the SQL service is not in your private network.

 ## Contributing